-At March 31, 2018, the Operating Fund holds two investments with maturities of greater than five years.
+At December 31, 2018, the Operating Fund holds two investments with a maturity of greater than five years.
 These investments are marketable securities that are pledged as collateral to a lender for borrowings.

-While each of the bond resolutions contains investment policies which describe acceptable investments, there are no specific policies for percentage maximum investments with respect to the Single-Family Fund, Multi-Family Fund, and the Trust (collectively referred to as the Other Funds).
-Nonetheless, Rhode Island Housing attempts to match asset and liability maturities as closely as practicable.
-The Corporation manages interest rate risk by considering many variables such as mortgage prepayment frequency and expected asset lives and then utilizing interest sensitivity gap (segmented time distribution) and simulation analysis.
+While each of the bond resolutions contains investment policies which describe acceptable investments, there are no specific policies for percentage maximum investments with respect to the Single-Family Fund, Multi-Family Fund and the Trust (collectively referred to as the Other Funds).
+Nonetheless, the Corporation attempts to match asset and liability maturities as closely as practicable. the Corporation manages interest rate risk by considering many variables such as mortgage prepayment frequency and expected asset lives and then utilizing interest sensitivity gap (segmented time distribution) and simulation analysis.

-Included in investments are mortgage-backed securities backed by government-insured single-family mortgage loans originated under Rhode Island Housing's program guidelines.
+Included in investments are mortgage-backed securities backed by government-insured single-family mortgage loans originated under the Corporation's program guidelines.
 These securities are pass-through securities which require monthly payments by an FHA-approved or Fannie Mae-approved lender and are guaranteed by either the Government National Mortgage Association (GNMA) or FNMA.
 The securities are subject to interest rate risk due to prepayments before maturity and the fair value of the securities which will vary with the change in market interest rates.
 The Corporation does not expect to realize a loss on the sale of the securities as they are intended to be held to maturity.
-The securities are held by the Single-Family and Operating Funds and are carried at fair value totaling \$66,791,963 at March 31, 2018.
+The securities are held by the Single-Family and Operating Funds and are carried at fair value totaling \$96,088,647 at December 31, 2018.